 What factors put different groups at higher risk?
 Why do Hispanics and African-Americans appear to have higher rates of glaucoma than European-derived populations?
 These remain important questions, and we hope that one way to find the answers is to study genetic differences in these populations.

-Most genetics research in glaucoma has been carried out on European-derived populations, but we are working (through a grant from the Glaucoma Research Foundation) to enroll African-American families in a study of glaucoma genetics at Johns Hopkins.
+Most genetics research in glaucoma has been carried out on European-derived populations, but researchers are working (through a grant from the Glaucoma Research Foundation) to enroll African-American families in a study of glaucoma genetics at Johns Hopkins.

 Given the rapid decline in the cost of studying DNA, we believe that the major limiting factor in carrying out successful genetics research will be the lack of well characterized families and individuals with glaucoma for genetic analysis.
 We have therefore been working to identify families with glaucoma and have been storing blood and examination data for future genetics research.